 - The One Thing by Gary Keller and Jay Papasan, maybe this is a good place to start off.
 Listen to CEO Geoff Woods talk about the one thing, based on the bestseller.

-- Seth Godin – a perennial favourite, Seth rehashes some of the best ever business advice from 2000 years of it, in his Startup School podcast, but in his own way, making it more 21st century pertinent and reminding us to use what we learn.
+- Seth Godin – a perennial favourite, Seth rehashes some of the best ever business advice from 2000 years of it, in his Startup School podcast from 2013, but in his own way, making it more 21st century pertinent and reminding us to use what we learn.
 Get on his mailing list to get daily tips.

 - How to start a Start Up with Sam Altman, the actual Stanford course in podcast format from the Y Combinator man himself.
 The Collison brothers appeared in one episode, as did Reid Hoffman and Marissa Meyer